 Did you think that there was no smoke flavor, or did everyone that ate it also think it had no smoke flavor?

-The Yoder pellet cookers only put out the cleanest of light, opaque, blue smoke, which will not impart a bitter acrid taste.
-If you have been used to charcoal or an offset wood cooker, where the fire can be made to be dirty (whitish smoke), then there will be an adjustment to the clean smoke.
+The Yoder pellet cookers only put out the cleanest of light, transparent, blue smoke, which will not impart a bitter acrid taste.
+If you have been used to charcoal or an offset wood cooker, where the fire can be made to be dirty (opaque, whitish smoke), then there will be an adjustment to the clean smoke.
 Whitish smoke contains unburned wood solids that are deposited on the food, which is what causes the excessive smoke flavor and bitterness.

 The other issue is that if you are the cook, in and around the cooker, you will be desensitized by the smoke, and will not be able to taste the smoke "flavor".
 I can never taste the smoke flavor after cooking, but I can the next day, or week, with the leftovers.
 My suggestion is to take a shower and change clothes while the meat rests before serving (you are letting the meat rest, right), and you may find that your taste is cleansed enough to taste the smoke "flavor".